[Home ] [Archive]

 Send citation to:

-Miladinia M, Elahi N, Molavynejad S, Asadizaker M. A Review of the Clinical Application of the Johnson's Behavioral System Model and the Challenges of Its Application in Nursing.
+Miladinia M, Elahi N, Molavynejad S, Asadizaker M. The Clinical Application of the Johnson's Behavioral System Model and the Challenges of its Application in Nursing; a Systematic Review.
 Sci J Iranshahr Univ Med Sci 2023; 2 (1) :13-18

 URL: http://sjiums.irshums.ac.ir/article-1-66-en.html